Hercules Posey: Descendants

 Hercules and his wife Alice had three children: son Richmond (born 1777) and daughters Eve (also Evey; born 1782) and Delia (born 1785).
 Alice was a "dower" slave, and belonged to the Estate of Daniel Parke Custis, Martha Washington's first husband.
-Louis Philippe I, later the last King of France, visited Mount Vernon in 1797, and wrote in his diary of Hercules' escape to freedom and how he had left behind his six-year-old daughter.
+Louis Philippe I, later the last King of France, visited Mount Vernon in 1797, and wrote in his diary of Hercules's escape to freedom and how he had left behind his six-year-old daughter.
 This may have been Eve, or it may have been an unidentified fourth child fathered by Hercules after his wife's death.

 A slave census taken in June 1799, only a few months before George Washington's death, shows that Richmond, in his early twenties, was working at the River Farm, on the outlying part of Mount Vernon, while Eve and Delia, in their teens, were working at the Mansion House.

-Hercules and the other African Americans enslaved by George Washington were ultimately freed in 1801, but Hercules' children were not freed.
+Hercules and the other African Americans enslaved by George Washington were ultimately freed in 1801, but Hercules's children were not freed.
 Neither Martha Washington nor George Washington owned the "dower" slaves, and because Alice had been a "dower," her children had the same legal status.
 Following Martha Washington’s death, the Daniel Parke Custis Estate was dissolved and its assets distributed.
 Richmond, Eve and Delia would have been divided among Martha Washington's four grandchildren, but it is not known who was sent where.

 Legacy

 A new building for the Liberty Bell opened in Philadelphia in 2003.
 During excavation in 2000, remnants of the icehouse of the long-demolished President's House were uncovered.
 A more extensive archeological excavation was undertaken in 2007, which revealed foundations of the kitchen, an underground passage that connected the kitchen to the main house, and foundations of the Bow Window (a precursor to the Oval Office).
 A memorial has been created on the site of the President's House to commemorate the house and all its residents, and honor the contributions of the slaves there and in Philadelphia's history and American history.

-A portrait long attributed to Gilbert Stuart, now at the Thyssen-Bornemisza Museum in Madrid, Spain, and thought to portray Hercules was examined by experts in 2017 and, in fact, determined not to be Hercules at all.
-Nor was it painted by Stuart but a free Dominican man.
+A portrait long attributed to Gilbert Stuart, now at the Thyssen-Bornemisza Museum in Madrid, Spain, and thought to portray Hercules was examined by experts in 2017.
+They determined that it was not a portrait of Hercules.
+In addition, it was not painted by Stuart but by a free Dominican man.

-A picture book for young children about Hercules, A Birthday Cake for George Washington illustrated by Vanessa Brantley-Newton and authored by Ramin Ganeshram, was published by Scholastic Trade Publishing in January 2016.
+A picture book for young children about Hercules, A Birthday Cake for George Washington, illustrated by Vanessa Brantley-Newton and authored by Ramin Ganeshram, was published by Scholastic Trade Publishing in January 2016.
 After receiving severe and widespread criticism for illustrations "depicting happy slaves", it was pulled by its publisher.
-In 2018, Ganeshram published The General's Cook the novel she had been working on prior to the publication of Birthday Cake.
+In 2018, Ganeshram published The General's Cook, the novel she had been working on prior to the publication of Birthday Cake.
 In the novel's acknowledgements, the author reprised public statements regarding her objections to and attempts to persuade the publisher to alter what she called the "offensive nature" of the picture book's illustrations.